-For now, Menaud produces seven beers, one vodka, and one gin.
-The beers are crafted by Lionel Navarro and Valérie Bergeron.
+For now, Menaud produces fifteen different beers, one vodka, two gins, two liqueurs, and one génépy.
+The beers are crafted by the team of brewers including Carolyne Quintal and Gaël Burke-Lapointe.
 Their recipes call for custom mashes and feature refined flavours.
 The saline notes of the gose, made with glasswort from L’Isle-aux-Coudres, evoke a stroll along the shore, with a song forming on your lips.

 The spirits are the work of master distiller Martin Brisson, a former sculptor and collector of bottles rejected by the sea.
 Raw materials, no matter what they are, have always been the focus of his work.
 “He’s an artist.
 It explains why the distillery is such a mess, but also why what he’s doing is completely nuts.
 Once an artist, always an artist!” chuckles Boissonneau.

 For Menaud, the bottle is a muse.
 The team took their time in crafting the shape; nothing was left to chance.
 “Our bottle is heavy and massive like a log.
 It embodies what Menaud stands for.
 The green colour is a reference to the Charlevoix forests.”
 The super sleek bottle design represents modern- ity, while the wood cap pays tribute to trad- ition.
 Under each one hides a sentence inspired by the novel Master of the River.